vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:TabExercise lang:sql xp:100 key:9f4b026fe7
 ## It's AS simple AS aliasing

-You may have noticed in the previous exercise that the column name of your result set was just the name of the function you used.
+You may have noticed in the first exercise of this chapter that the column name of your result was just the name of the function you used.
 For example:

 ```
 SELECT MAX(budget)
 FROM films;
 ```

-gives you a result set with one column, named `max`.
+gives you a result with one column, named `max`.
 But what if you used two functions like this?:

 ```
 SELECT MAX(budget), MAX(duration)